vergisodd/389K-Recovery-Opportunity-SQL-Driven-Return-Analysis-for-E-Commerce/README.md

 ### Key Findings

-- 🔴 **Electronics** is the top-revenue category — and the largest source of return loss ($166K)
+- 🔴 **Electronics** generates the most revenue — and the most return loss ($166K), creating a high-value, high-risk trade-off that needs active management
-- 🟠 **Fashion** has the highest return rate at **8.05%**, signalling expectation mismatch or fit issues
+- 🟠 **Fashion** has the highest return rate at **8.05%**, likely driven by expectation mismatch rather than product defects
-- 🟡 **Top 5 loss products** account for a disproportionate share of total leakage
+- 🟡 **Top 5 loss products** account for a disproportionate share of total leakage — a clear Pareto pattern that makes SKU-level review the highest-leverage starting point
-- 🟢 **High-return customers** are mostly *not* the highest-value customers — risk and value require separate monitoring
+- 🟢 **High-return customers** are mostly *not* the highest-value customers — risk and value must be monitored separately to avoid penalising your best buyers

-- Approximately 80% of return-related revenue loss is concentrated in a small subset of products (Pareto distribution)
-- Customer return behavior can be segmented into distinct risk tiers, with a small group of users responsible for repeated losses
-- Retention declines sharply after the first purchase cycle, indicating weak long-term customer engagement
-- Product categories with high return rates suggest structural issues such as expectation mismatch, quality inconsistency, or sizing problems

 <br>